 4. You don’t have to hop on a plane halfway around the world to find your travel style.

 No, really.
 Go attend a festival you’ve never been to, go on a hike you’ve never done, take a local cooking class or try that new restaurant that just opened.
 We’d bet that there are plenty of things right in your own backyard you have yet to discover, even if you’ve lived there your entire life.

 We lived in Italy for seven years and in Bordeaux for three years now, and we’ve far from seen it all.
 Tim took up skiing and I’m still taking the occasional lesson to try learn to snowboard.
 We’ve hiked, cross-country skied and visited countless festivals and wineries all within a few hours of our house.
 Travel doesn’t always have to be about getting on a plane; a new adventure waits just outside your door.

 You might discover a new hobby or interest you never knew you had.
 And when you travel farther afield, you can seek out similar experiences that you’re certain you’ll enjoy.

 5. Always make sure your travels make the best memories.

 The pages of your passport should be the best book on your shelf.
-It’s okay if that book is a riveting action-packed adventure.
+It’s great if that book is a riveting action-packed adventure.
 It’s also okay if that book is rated G and suitable for all ages.
 It’s okay because it’s your book.

 At the end of the day, the traveler vs. tourist debate is just stupid.
 And no one can tell you that you did it wrong because you didn’t try the fried crickets at the night market in Thailand or because you opted not to go to the top of the Empire State Building with a thousand of your closest friends.
-Your travels are just that – yours.
+Your travels are just that – yours and yours alone.
 So long as you go home with memories that will last you a lifetime, it doesn’t matter if you travel budget or luxury, solo or with friends, or independently or on a guided tour.